Softcomputing-KU/UDAMT_Skin_lesion_segmentation/README.md

-# UDAMT: Uncertainty-Driven Auxiliary Mean Teacher for Skin Lesion Segmentation
+## A Dual-Headed Teacher–Student Framework with an Uncertainty-Guided Mechanism for Semi-Supervised Skin Lesion Segmentation

 ## Requirements
 - Python 3.8